Adjust the orange knobs to explore how much you want to contribute towards retirement.

 What is included in the calculation?

-The calculator assumes that you contribute a fixed amount each year starting at "Current Age" and then withdraw a fixed amount each year starting at "Retire" age.
-It also includes the interest you receive each year at the interest rate specified.
-(The lighter, curved areas on the chart show the amount of interest earned each year.)
+The calculator assumes that you contribute a constant amount each year to your retirement savings (starting at "Current Age") and then withdraw a constant amount each year starting at "Retire" age.
+The calculation includes the interest you receive each year at the interest rate specified; and any additional "pension" amount you expect to receive starting at "Retire" age.

-The simulation does not attempt to calculate or predict pensions, social security benefits, medical costs, inflation, taxes, or any other costs, benefits, or risks.
+The simulation does not attempt to calculate or predict medical costs, inflation, taxes, or any other costs, benefits, or risks.
+Interest is compounded yearly.

 What interest rate is appropriate?